-CONCRETE SUBFLOOR: New concrete should be completely cured for at least 50-60 days.
+New concrete should be completely cured for at least 50-60 days.
 Test for excessive moisture.
-A reading of over 3lbs./1000 sq. ft. by Calcium Chloride test requires the application of a vapor retarder.
-Ensure concrete has a minimum of 3000 PSI Compression.
-Over a lightweight concrete (less than 3000 PSI) use a floating installation.
+A reading of over 3lbs./1,000 sq. ft. by Calcium Chloride test requires the application of a vapor retarder.
+Ensure concrete has a minimum of 3,000 PSI Compression.
+Over a lightweight concrete (less than 3,000 PSI) use a floating installation.
 To check for lightweight concrete, draw a nail across the top.
 If it scratches or indents, it is probably a lightweight concrete.

-WOOD SUBFLOOR: When floating over a wood subfloor, cover wall to wall with an underlayment overlapped 8" at seams.
-It is recommended to tape overlapped edges with a low adhesion painters tape.
+WOOD SUBFLOOR: When floating over a wood subfloor, cover wall to wall with an underlayment overlapped 8" at seams (if the underlayment is a relatively thin roll).
+It is recommended to tape overlapped edges the appropriate corresponding tape.
 To prepare wood subfloor for installation, re-nail any loose areas to prevent squeaking.
 Sand or plane high spots and fill low areas.

-The moisture content (MC) of a wood subfloor should not exceed 12%.
-In general, the moisture content of hardwood flooring is between 6% and 9% and the MC difference between the subfloor and flooring should not exceed 2% on a 3 1/4" or wider flooring.
+The moisture content (MC) of a wood subfloor should not exceed 11%.
+In general, the moisture content of hardwood flooring is between 6% and 9% and the MC difference between the subfloor and flooring should not exceed 2% on a 3% or wider flooring.